 © Shumon Ahmed / CDD

-Handicap International works in Bangladesh to encourage the inclusion of the most vulnerable people by supporting their access to services (notably rehabilitation and economic inclusion) and inclusion in society.
+HI also works in Bangladesh to encourage the inclusion of the most vulnerable people by supporting their access to services (notably rehabilitation and economic inclusion) and inclusion in society.

-Bangladesh is located in South Asia, it is surrounded by the mighty India to the east and west and has a shared border with Myanmar (formerly Burma) to the south.
+Bangladesh is located in South Asia, it is surrounded by the mighty India to the east and west and has a shared border with Myanmar to the south.
 It is one of the poorest countries in the world.
 It is estimated that more than 49.6% of its population lives below the poverty threshold (less than $1.25 a day).
 Its population density is one of the highest in the world with 1,218 inhabitants/km².

 Around 30,000 NGOs work in the country in a wide range of fields, including social development, education, rights, microcredit, health and legal issues.
 Among these NGOs, around 300 work with people with disabilities.
 Most of these are very small organisations of local people with disabilities, and often have a very limited reach.
-One of Handicap International's key actions in Bangladesh, therefore, consists of building the capacities of these disabled people’s organisations.
+One of HI's key actions in Bangladesh, therefore, consists of building the capacities of these disabled people’s organisations.